BrenPatF/Sandbox/README.md

 * `p_do_close`: boolean, True if the log is to be closed immediately; defaults to False

 ### l_line_rec Log_Set.line_rec := Log_Set.Con_Line_Rec(`optional parameters`)
-Returns a record to be passed to a method that writes lines, with parameters as follows (all optional):
+Returns a record to be passed to a method that puts lines, with parameters as follows (all optional):

 * `p_line_type`: log line type, eg 'ERROR' etc., not validated
 * `p_plsql_unit`: PL/SQL package name, as given by $$PLSQL_UNIT
 * `p_plsql_line`: PL/SQL line number, as given by $$PLSQL_LINE
 * `p_group_text`: free text that can be used to group lines
 * `p_action`: action that can be used as the action in DBMS_Application_Info.Set_Action, and logged with a line
-* `p_put_lev_min`: minimum put level: Log line not printed if the put_lev in log_configs is lower; also affects indp_ividual fields that have their own level, eg put_lev_stack; defaults to 0
+* `p_put_lev_min`: minimum put level: Log line not put if the put_lev in log_configs is lower; also affects indp_ividual fields that have their own level, eg put_lev_stack; defaults to 0
 * `p_err_num`: error number when passed explicitly, also set to SQLCODE by Write_Other_Error
 * `p_err_msg`: error message when passed explicitly, also set to SQLERRM by Write_Other_Error
 * `p_call_stack`: call stack set by Write_Other_Error using DBMS_Utility.Format_Call_Stack